simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

     - For a write operation, the ownership of the client write buffer (with data to store) is passed to CFSTORE until the transaction has been completed (either the data has been written or an error indicated).
       The buffer (or part thereof) is passed to the storage driver to indicate the data to be written.
 Once written, ownership of the buffer is returned to the client.
 - SRAM is required to support multiple clients concurrently issuing read/write requests:
-    - CMSIS storage driver transactions have to be serialised i.e. only 1 outstanding transaction can be outstanding at any time, and the transaction has to completed before another transaction initiated.
+    - CMSIS storage driver transactions have to be serialised i.e. only 1 outstanding transaction can be outstanding at any time, and the transaction has to complete before another transaction initiated.
     - For an open KV, there may be an associated statically allocated SRAM buffer known as a KVBUF for queueing read/write transactions to the storage driver.
     - The KVBUF is used to queue a client request e.g.:
         - For storing context data for a future transaction until it can be issued to the storage driver.